RNIB is working to help blind and partially sighted people overcome the additional barriers they often face when looking for work.

-The course is currently being run at RNIB's college in Loughborough, and in some of our regional centres.
-If you would like further information, please see the contact details below for RNIB College, or ring our Helpline on 0303 123 9999 to find out if the course is being run in a regional centre near you.
+The course is currently being run in some of our regional centres.
+If you would like further information, please email [email protected], or ring our Helpline on 0303 123 9999 to find out if the course is being run in a regional centre near you.

 Do you want to learn computer skills?
 RNIB have developed a UK-wide database of learning providers - colleges, libraries, local societies, community-based organisations, etc. - that can offer training courses and skill development in IT and access technology for blind and partially sighted people.

 All of the trainer providers have computers that are equipped with screen reading and screen magnification software and staff or volunteers that can confidently teach blind and partially sighted people.

 They can teach you how to use a computer without a mouse, and all of their training materials can be produced in accessible formats such a large print or electronically.

 More than 80 entries have now been included or updated on Sightline - RNIB's searchable, online directory of services for blind and partially sighted people.
 Simply type the phrase "access technology training" or "IT training" along with your postcode into Sightline to find your nearest provider.

 The World Blind Union have developed Project Aspiro - a career planning and employment website for people who are blind or partially sighted as well as service providers, friends and family, and employers.

 The website has a wealth of information and handy tools that address the career planning process, including living independently, learning and education, preparing for work, and working life.
 There are video and audio clips of people with sight loss enjoying meaningful careers and profiles of organisations, programs, services and useful websites from around the world.
 Visit the Project Aspiro website.